 The Often Overlooked Perspectives of Fisher Women: Amada, a Jaiba Fisher in Celestún

-As part of the Ocean Nexus research project 'Listening to fishing communities on climate adaptation in the tropics' led by my colleague Dr. Sieme Bossier, we spent one month in Yucatán, Mexico to interview artisanal fishers and listen to their perspectives and livelihood challenges.
+As part of the Ocean Nexus research project 'Listening to fishing communities on climate adaptation in the tropics' led by my colleague Dr. Sieme Bossier, we spent one month in Yucatán, Mexico interviewing artisanal fishers and listening to their perspectives on fishing as a livelihood.

-Through this photo blog and short video, I feature Amada’s story, a crab fisher woman in Celestún.
+Through this photo blog and video, we share a glimpse into Amada’s life as a crab fisher in Celestún.

 Listening to the Perspectives of Artisanal Fishers in Yucatán, México